bytebase/bytebase.com/content/blog/how-to-install-local-mysql-on-mac-ubuntu-centos-windows.md

 1. Download MySQL Community Server: Go to [the official MySQL website](https://dev.mysql.com/downloads/mysql/) and download the MySQL Community Server for Windows.
 Choose the appropriate version based on your system architecture (32-bit or 64-bit).

-2. Run the MySQL Installer: Once the download is complete, locate the downloaded installer file and double-click on it to run the MySQL Installer.
+1. Run the MySQL Installer: Once the download is complete, locate the downloaded installer file and double-click on it to run the MySQL Installer.

-3. Select Setup Type: In the MySQL Installer, select the "Developer Default" setup type.
+1. Select Setup Type: In the MySQL Installer, select the "Developer Default" setup type.
 This will install the MySQL Server, MySQL Workbench (a GUI tool for managing MySQL), and other necessary components.
 Click the "Next" button.

-4. Accept License Agreement: Read the license agreement, and if you agree to the terms, select the "I accept the license terms" checkbox.
-Click the "Next" button.

-5. Check Requirements: The installer will check if your system meets the necessary requirements for installation.
-If any requirements are missing, the installer will provide guidance on how to resolve them.
-Once all requirements are met, click the "Next" button.

-6. Choose Installation Type: In the "Choose a Setup Type" screen, select the "Server Only" option.
+1. Choose Installation Type: In the "Choose a Setup Type" screen, select the "Server Only" option.
 This will install only the MySQL Server component.
 Click the "Next" button.

-7. Configure MySQL Server: On the "Check Requirements" screen, you can choose the installation folder for MySQL Server and configure other server settings.
+1. Configure MySQL Server: On the "Check Requirements" screen, you can choose the installation folder for MySQL Server and configure other server settings.
 You can also set a root password for the MySQL Server.
 Click the "Next" button.

-8. Start the Installation: The installer will summarize the installation configuration.
-Click the "Execute" button to start the installation process.
-It may take some time to complete.

-9. Complete the Installation: Once the installation is finished, you will see a screen showing the status of the installation.
-Click the "Finish" button.

-10. Verify MySQL Installation: To verify if the MySQL server is running correctly, open the Windows Start menu, search for "MySQL Command Line Client," and click on it.
+1. Verify MySQL Installation: To verify if the MySQL server is running correctly, open the Windows Start menu, search for "MySQL Command Line Client," and click on it.
 It will open a command-line interface for MySQL.
 Enter the root password you set during the installation to log in.
 If the login is successful, you have successfully installed MySQL locally on your Windows computer.

 ## Last but Not Least